Roselou/js-control-flow/README.md

 Whenever we want to repeat something in code, we use a loop.
 We can think of every loop as three parts: **initialization** (setup), **continue condition**, and **update expression**.

+The **initialization** sets up the variables that will make the loop run.
+A **continue condition** tells the loop whether to go through another repetition.
+The **update expression** changes some value so that the loop will move forward rather than executing in the exact same way each time.
+Without an **update expression**, you could find yourself in an infinite loop.

 #### `while` loops

 ![endless pizza cartoon](http://38.media.tumblr.com/7d49b42da305f9d6302110c50ac6894e/tumblr_mmz3qo9q1N1rdutw3o1_400.gif)
 _While pizza is available, take pizza!_